pseudoyu/Web3Insights/README.md

 # Web3Insights

-A comprehensive metric system for evaluating Web3 open-source projects and developers.
+A comprehensive metric system for evaluating Web3 Ecosystems, Communities and Repos.